decretist/Dissertation/Chapter4/chapter4.md

 purpose of attributing authorship has had a number of notable successes.
 The validity of this approach for textual scholarship was firmly established by the work of Frederick Mosteller and David
 L. Wallace on the *Federalist Papers*.
-The authorship of 11 of the *Federalist Papers* had been disputed since the early 19th century, with competing claims advanced on behalf of Alexander Hamilton and James Madison.
-In 1944, Douglass Adair, using traditional scholarly methods, settled the dispute largely to the satisfaction of early American historians, determining that Madison was the author of all 11 of the disputed numbers.[^4] In 1964, Mosteller and Wallace confirmed Adair's findings by conducting a stylometric analysis of the frequencies of 70 function words to compare the 11 disputed numbers with numbers securely attributed to Hamilton and Madison.[@mosteller_inference_1964]
+The authorship of 12 of the *Federalist Papers*, 49-57 and 62-63, had been disputed since the early 19th century, with competing claims advanced on behalf of Alexander Hamilton and James Madison.
+In 1944, Douglass Adair, using traditional scholarly methods, settled the dispute largely to the satisfaction of early American historians, determining that Madison was the author of all 12 of the disputed numbers.[^4] In 1964, Mosteller and Wallace confirmed Adair's findings by conducting a stylometric analysis of the frequencies of 70 function words to compare the 12 disputed numbers with numbers securely attributed to Hamilton and Madison.[@mosteller_inference_1964]

 Let's take a first look at how this kind of stylometric analysis works in practice with some actual data from the first- and